Model locks in Buccaneers vs. Saints picks, score prediction for NFL Week 8

 The top and bottom of the NFC South standings face off in NFL Week 8 as the New Orleans Saints (1-6) host the Tampa Bay Buccaneers (5-2).
 It will be a quick turnaround for Baker Mayfield and the Bucs, who fell 24-9 to the Detroit Lions on Monday Night Football.
 Meanwhile, Spencer Rattler and the Saints are still looking for their second win of the season following consecutive losses against the New England Patriots and Chicago Bears.

 Kickoff from Caesars Superdome is set for 4:05 p.m.
 ET.
 Tampa Bay is a 3.5-point favorite in the latest Buccaneers vs. Saints odds from SportsLine consensus, while the over/under for total points scored is 46.5.
+The Buccaneers are -210 money line favorites (risk $210 to win $100), while the Saints are +173 underdogs.
 Before making any Saints vs. Buccaneers picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Buccaneers vs. Saints at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: